vishal815/vishal815/README.md

 <h3 align="left">🙋‍ About Me:</h3>

 I am Vishal Lazrus an incessant learner and a keen observer.
-I have skill in Compurer Science, Web development, Machine Learning and Artificial Neural network.
+I have skill in Computer Science, Web development, Machine Learning and Artificial Neural network.
 I am always very excited and ready to learn somthing new in C++, Python, Javascript, Node-Js, React, Ml and ANN.
 I also have a great interest in learning Ml(Machine Learning) and ANN(Artificial Neural network) and Power BI.

 I’m currently learning Javascript, Power BI, Node-Js, React, MongoDB, Ml, ANN, Matplotlib, Pandas, and Sklearn.